The sodium fluoride added to dental products

 More about avoiding sodium fluoride to heal gum disease

-Because sodium fluoride is added to our water supply, many other products are fluoridated as a result, including drinks such as juice, carbonated beverages, tea, wine, and beer.
-Processed cereals in fluoridated areas have higher concentrations of fluoride, as do mechanically deboned chicken and canned fish.
-Fluoridated water added to infant formula poses a serious health risk and must be avoided.
+Because fluoride is freely added to our water supply, many other products are fluoridated as a result, including drinks such as juice, carbonated beverages, tea, wine, and beer.

 If you use water filters at home, don't assume you are safe from fluoride.
 Only two filtering methods greatly reduce exposure: activated alumina filters and reverse osmosis filters.
 A true fluoride water filter will specifically mention fluoride filtration.